It takes more than just a good website you know

 - Find a convenient, sure and scalable way to source your product.
 Perhaps a local source?
 Or a supplier overseas who is recommended to you and is known to be reliable with quality and delivery time?
 It is worth your time to research the suppliers you intend working with.
 If possible, pay them a visit or at the very least speak to them personally.
 Skype, FaceTime, Facebook messenger, your options for connecting are plenty these days~

-- Be useful to customers; and add some level of uniqueness or customisation to your offering.
+- Be useful to customers, and add some level of uniqueness or customization to your offering.
 If you ask people what their problem is and show them how your product can solve their problem, you are setting the stage for a great marketing plan and ultimately great product sales.